 Conference Presentations: Alternative Education Resource Organization

 Conference: June 2010, Albany, NY.
 Title: Arizona’s Ethnic Studies Law (H.B.
 2281): What are its implications for academic freedom and youth education in a multicultural, pluralistic America?
-Workshop Facilitators: Don “Four Arrows” Jacobs, Brian J. Trautman, and Shella R. Zelenz (Fielding Graduate University).
+Workshop Facilitators: Don “Four Arrows” Jacobs, Brian J. Trautman, and S. R. Zelenz (Fielding Graduate University).

 Description: Addressing Arizona House Bill 2281, an act directed at the state’s ethnic studies programs.
 It was signed into law on May 11, 2010.
 The law prohibits ethnic studies classes in all K-12 public and charter schools, but specifically targets Latino, African American and Native American ethnic/cultural and linguistic heritage.
-We explained the law and examine its implications for academic freedom and youth education in Arizona and across the nation, including its threats to authentic critical thinking about history and the values of identity, tolerance, equality and justice in a multicultural, pluralistic American society.
+We explained the law and examined its implications for academic freedom and youth education in Arizona and across the nation, including its threats to authentic critical thinking about history and the values of identity, tolerance, equality and justice in a multicultural, pluralistic American society.

-Current research in epigenetics primarily focus on diseases passed intergenerationally.
+Current research in epigenetics primarily focuses on diseases passed intergenerationally.
 There are a few studies that are researching the implications relating to psychologically traumatic events being epigenetically transferred to future generations.
 To date, these are entirely found in research studies.
 There are no public works that focus on this outside of articles in various journals or magazines that refer to the original studies.
 None are applied to educational implications.

 Additionally, the research I have done into personality disorders and the core basis of narcissism found in nearly all personality disorders (particularly in the Cluster-B personality disorders), a passing on of trauma from those who suffer from such personality disorders to their offspring is common.
 This can be considered epigenetically influenced or prone, but it can also be a direct result of abuse, which is commonly found in households where a personality disordered parent resides.
 Pairing this with current research in brain development pertaining to traumatic childhood experiences, I have found a correlation with the development of such disorders being influenced by common narcissistic personality traits.
 Without considering all students exposed to overt abuse at home, it is also commonly accepted that similar treatments are socially accepted and promoted in the educational institutions and parenting advice books.
 To date, there are no other books discussing this topic.
 Most books relating to narcissism in relationships are directed toward romantic relationships and parenting relationships (child of a narcissistic parent – grown children are the only ones to benefit).
 There are a rare few articles that discuss narcissism in the workplace and how it impacts the entire working environment, including the health and well-being of employees.